 The Visitor (2007) lured me on the pedigree of its director Tom McCarthy, whose previous film The Station Agent (2003) hit the bullseye for me.
 Although there are structural similarities, The Visitor is definitely a different film, darker and less optimistic in some respects, but no less moving and ultimately a great story.

-Walter Vale (Richard Jenkins), an economics professor, lives his life on autopilot — teaching a course at a Connecticut university, working half-heartedly on a book, and moving quietly through life.
-When the university administration recruits him to present a paper he just barely co-authored at a conference in New York City, Vale reluctantly drives to the big city, to stay in a rarely used apartment he keeps in Manhattan.
+Walter Vale (Richard Jenkins), an economics professor, lives his life on autopilot: teaching a course at a Connecticut university, working half-heartedly on a book, and moving quietly through life.
+When the university administration recruits him to present a paper he just barely co-authored at a conference, Vale reluctantly drives into New York City to stay in a rarely used apartment he keeps in Manhattan.
 When he arrives, however, he finds it unexpectedly inhabited by two illegal immigrants: a Syrian drummer named Tarek (Haaz Sleiman) and a Senagalese jewelcrafter named Zainab (Danai Jekesai Gurira).
 Surprising everybody (including himself), Vale invites them to stay, and finds their friendship stirring him out of his rut.